 Most of our days were spent exploring Göbekli Tepe.
 Since 1995 Prof. Dr. Klaus Schmidt of the German Archaeological Institute has been excavating the site.
 At Göbekli Tepe immense finely carved and decorated T-shaped limestone pillars, many in the range of two to five and a half meters tall and weighing up to an estimated 10 to 15 tons, stand in Stonehenge-like circles.
 Various pillars at Göbekli Tepe are decorated with bas-reliefs of animals, including foxes, boars, snakes, aurochs (wild cattle), Asiatic wild asses, wild sheep, birds (cranes, a vulture), a gazelle, and arthropods (scorpion, ants).
 The carvings are refined, sophisticated, and beautifully executed.
 Not only are there bas-reliefs, but also carvings in the round, including a carnivorous beast, possibly a lion, working its way down a column, apparently in pursuit of a boar carved in relief below.
 In the round carvings of lions and boars have been uncovered, now housed in the Museum of Sanlıurfa.
 Also from Göbekli Tepe are perfectly drilled stone beads.
 And, according to Prof. Schmidt, while some of the stone pillars were set in the local bedrock, others were set into a concrete-like or terrazzo-like floor.
 Looking only at style and quality of workmanship, one might suggest that Göbekli Tepe dates between 3000 and 1000 B.C. (standard thinking).
 How wrong one would be!
 Based on radiocarbon analyses, the site goes back to the period of 9000 to 10,000 B.C., and was intentionally buried circa 8000 B.C.
 That is, the site dates back an astounding 10,000 to 12,000 years!
 (For a theory as to why Göbekli Tepe was buried circa 8000 B.C., see the Plasma/Ice Age page, and I discuss this in much more detail in my new book, Forgotten Civilization: The Role of Solar Outbursts in Our Past and Future.)

 For two decades I (along with John Anthony West) have made the case that the Great Sphinx in Egypt dates back thousands of years prior to dynastic times.
-Currently I estimate that the oldest portions of the body of the Great Sphinx might date to back to 7000 to 9000 B.C.
+Currently I estimate that the oldest portions of the body of the Great Sphinx might date to back to the end of the last ice age.
 While many people, including fellow geologists, have understood the evidence supporting an older Sphinx, many mainstream traditional archaeologists and historians have rejected our evidence, saying that it just cannot be so.
 They have challenged us to show them another site, any other site, which dates back so very far in time and is also extremely sophisticated.
 Now we have an example: Göbekli Tepe!
 Discussing the basis for dating Göbekli Tepe with Prof. Schmidt while in Turkey, there is no doubt in my mind that the site really is over 10,000 years old.
 It dates from that same remote period where I place the origins of the Great Sphinx.
 Call it the smoking gun, if you like.
 My colleagues and I are currently working on a documentary about this subject.
 I discuss Göbekli Tepe in depth in my new book mentioned above.

 While in Turkey we visited various other sites, including the ancient city of Harran with its odd “beehive” structures and the ruinous remains of Islam’s first university.
 We also had a chance to visit Mount Nemrut with its giant statues, and in Urfa we viewed incredible ancient mosaics that feature sophisticated perspective generally not seen in art until the Renaissance period.